 It may be hard to recognize in the moment, but increased fussiness and hunger is a positive sign that your baby is growing and developing well.
 Challenge yourself to appreciate these growing pains just as much as the amazing developmental milestones that they bring.
 On the bright side, a fussy few days usually indicates that you will have some happier, more settled weeks to come as your baby (and the whole family) relaxes into this next stage of development.

 If your child drinks baby formula, you may need to increase the amount of feeds, but do so gradually.
 Stick to the recommended number of bottles for your baby’s weight, and if you add an extra feeding, do so only for a few days.
+(If you work outside the home, be sure to leave extra formula with daycare or your childcare provider, just in case.)

 If you’re noticing these baby growth spurt signs in your child but they persist beyond a few days to a week, it could be an indication that other issues are to blame.
 Babies can show increased fussiness and clinginess along with disrupted feeding and sleeping routines when they are getting sick or in response to stress.

 Has there been changes in the home?
 Are you particularly stressed?
-Has there been job, lifestyle or home disruptions?
+Has there been job, lifestyle, or home disruptions?
 These could be culprits.

 If you think your baby is sick, consult with your pediatrician.
 In addition to following their advice, you can still comfort a sick or stressed out baby with some of the tips outlined here.